mixpanel/docs/pages/docs/other-bits/privacy-and-security.md

 #### Create a Deletion Task
 Request Type: POST

 Description: Creates a task that specifies a list of users in a particular project to delete.
 This will schedule a deletion job that will delete all data, including events and user profile data, for the users specified by distinct_ids.
 This deletion job may be canceled until it reaches the STARTED stage.
-A task can take up to 60 days to complete.
+It may take up to 30 days to complete a deletion task in a customer’s Mixpanel database.
+Mixpanel may retain records of deletion tasks for legal compliance purposes or for a short time based on our legitimate interest in providing a service continuity.

 Endpoint: `https://mixpanel.com/api/app/data-deletions/v3.0/?token=<your_project_token>`